 By the 1850s the spread of cholera had been linked to water polluted by human wastes.
 Controlling cholera and other diseases that were commonly linked with filth presented governments with two problems.
 The first was how to make clean water available to everyone, and not just wealthy residents who could afford to buy estates that lay upriver from where most pollutants entered the water supply.
 The second problem consisted of how to safely remove human wastes from homes and carry them away from the city.
 The answers to these problems came with the installation of extensive water pipes and sewer systems.
 These expensive government investments dramatically changed the quality of urban life.

 In effect, the provision of pipes carrying clean water into houses and wastes away from them gave rise to the modern bathroom.
-Both for reasons of efficiency of design and because of widespread concern about the possible disease-causing effects of “sewer gas,” it made sense to gather the pipes carrying water away from the house into a single bundle to which an S-shaped trap could be added that would inhibit the entry of sewer gas.
+Both due to efficiency of design and because of widespread concern about the possible disease-causing effects of “sewer gas,” it made sense to gather the pipes carrying water away from the house into a single bundle to which an S-shaped trap could be added that would inhibit the entry of sewer gas.
 New York and Washington, D.C., adopted the first plumbing codes in the United States in 1882, and other cities rapidly followed them.
 In 1888, for example, a new building code passed in Baltimore required all new homes of four or more rooms to have a bathroom.

 The evolution of bathrooms as a specific space in homes offered Kohler Company and its competitors a new market, one that was growing at a spectacular rate, thanks to the boom in the construction of single-family homes in American cities and suburbs.
 By the early 20th century, Kohler’s ads described the bathroom as the ultimate symbol of modern comfort and affluence.
 As seen in these illustrations, children soon began to occupy a central role in these ads, which displayed the bathroom at the very heart of family life.